Qaz786i/MealGen-QA-Project2/README.md

 ## Project Planning

+#Risk Assesment

 A risk assesment was one of the project planning requirements for the project and was undertaken to identify any potential risks.
 This assesment can be seen below

 ![risk assesment](https://user-images.githubusercontent.com/99325859/161582489-96501bab-7770-45a3-bffb-5838b0b33a2b.png)

 Each risk was given a score for probability of how likely the event would take place and a score for how it would effect the project if the event took place.
 This assesment would help with applying extra measures to the project such as not adding passwords to the code and pushing them to github.
 Control measures were observed throughout the project

-Entity Diagram
+#Entity Diagram

-In this project a data will be used to save and store data.
-This data will store the meeals and sides that will be randomly generated.
+In this project data will be used to save and store data.
+This data will store the meals and sides that will be randomly generated.
+Prices associated to these dishes are also stored in this table.
 The table is fairly simple it consists of an ID number for the meal, a main dish, a price for the main dish, a side dish, the price of the side dish and lastly the total price of the two dishes.
 The stored data can be seen on a history page showing all previous generated data.
 Below is an illustration of the entity diagram.

 ![draw io](https://user-images.githubusercontent.com/99325859/162220951-fe5f5c22-5299-450e-ad57-47209bbbc8f8.png)